atlassian-archive/dataschool/dataschool/_books/learn-sql.md

 topics:
 - _chapters/dictionary/sql.md
 status: released
+snippet: Welcome to our PostgreSQL interactive SQL Tutorial!
+We’ve designed this specifically for tech-savvy folks to learn enough SQL to be able to do their own analysis and data fetching.
 ---
 Welcome to our PostgreSQL interactive SQL Tutorial!
 We’ve designed this specifically for tech-savvy folks to learn enough SQL to be able to do their own analysis and data fetching.